nimbix/jardoc/docs/kns_apps_tutorial.md

 While each item of the list can set its own parameters, the following global parameters are available, which apply to all items of the tempate list:

-* `global_retry`: how much retry to do if executing the item failed.
+* `global_retry`: how many retries to do if executing the item failed.
 For example, if the kubectl apply of the template fail, it will be retried.
 This is useful when a step needs another previous one to have completed to succeed (resources running).
-* `global_retry_sleep`: how much seconds should we wait between each retry.
+* `global_retry_sleep`: how many seconds should we wait between each retry.

 #### 2.3.2.
 Templates